minqiaowang/hybrid-adg-apac/test-with-adg/test-with-adg.md

-8. Keep the on-premise side workload window open and running.
+8. From the on-premise side, press `Ctrl-C` to terminate the running workload.